theHostileNegotiator/KWBandage/PatchNotes.md

 	* Added "PATH_THROUGH_INFANTRY" Kindof flag
 2. Unit is not classed as infantry
 	* Give the UnitCategory="INFANTRY"
-3. Hexapod recycling is not proportional to the squad cost
-	* Changed build cost of individual unit
-4. If there is access to NOD or MOK Secret Shrine, unit can be upgraded with Tiberium infusion
+3. If there is access to NOD or MOK Secret Shrine, unit can be upgraded with Tiberium infusion
 	* Removed Upgrade
-5. Hallucinegetic Grenades
+4. Hallucinegetic Grenades
 	* Tweeked range for better performance
-6. Unit cannot detect stealth units at close range, something that all other infantry unit can do
+5. Unit cannot detect stealth units at close range, something that all other infantry unit can do
 	* Added Stealth detection to squad
-7. Unit prioritise the wrong unit types with weapon
+6. Unit prioritise the wrong unit types with weapon
 	* Changed WeaponCategory from BLAST to GUN
-8. Targetting garrisoned structure changes the cursor representative of garrison clear despite having no ability to do so (Except when upgraded with Black Disciples)
+7. Targetting garrisoned structure changes the cursor representative of garrison clear despite having no ability to do so (Except when upgraded with Black Disciples)
 	* Removed "ANTI_GARRISON" Kindof flag
-9. AI does not garrison this unit despite basic infantry status (Squad seems to be modified Black Hand squad)
+8. AI does not garrison this unit despite basic infantry status (Squad seems to be modified Black Hand squad)
 	* Removed "SKIRMISH_AI_DONT_GARRISON" Kindof Flag
-10. Unit has range change when upgrading to Charged Particle Beam
+9. Unit has range change when upgrading to Charged Particle Beam
 	* Reduced base weapon Range from 325 to 300 matching upgraded version
 #### Awakened
 1. If there is access to BH Tech Lab, unit can be upgraded with Charged Particle Beam